IceEnd/Yosoro/README.md

 ## Download

-The latest version of Yosoro for macOS, linux and Windows is avalibale [here](https://github.com/IceEnd/Yosoro/releases).
+The latest version of Yosoro for macOS, linux and Windows is available [here](https://github.com/IceEnd/Yosoro/releases).

 **macOS 10.9+, Windows 7+ & Linux are supported.**